djulian2001/ansible_sandbox/README.md

 This is the systems spec sheet that will
 Short Summary
 -------------
-	• 5 server sandbox on XEN
+	• 5 server sandbox on vagrant vms
 	• All CentOS 7.3 - updated 5/26/17
 	• Asurite auth configured on controller node  (requires fortinet vpn to access) ○ As deployed SSH as root is allowable